semanticsean/ATAT/contribute.md

 # Big Needs
 Refactor gpt.py and new_agent.py for compatibility with OpenAI SDK 1.0, incorporating function calling and instructor logic.
 Update agents to integrate with Assistants.

+Engage community feedback for a structured class-based refactor, including robust testing and database integration.
+Simultaneously refactor to be properly pythonic, smarter class structure, proper docstrings and comments; remove early-stage solo developer cruft.

-Integrate with LLAMA and other models.
+Integrate with LLAMA and other models, model selection per agent.

 Pass custom LLM settings for each API call based on agent record details, e.g. add custom temp, max_tokens, etc. to each agent record; and write shortcode to control custom LLM controls through shortcode.

-Engage community feedback for a structured class-based refactor, including robust testing and database integration.

 Develop a robust email constructor to handle various client types, history management, and CSS.
 Overhaul email formatting and structure to address issues with quoted printable, Gmail quotes, divs, and email construction loops.